lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 - Ping should be somewhat stable, it can't be constantly jumping around by more than `50ms`.

 ## Addressing input lag: Client prediction

+Input lag was the first issue we tackled, even though in hindsight it's clearly way less important than choppy movement.
+The way we address it is incredibly simple:

+- When users move their joystick or press a movement key, the client sends the command to the server and immediately assumes it was applied by it, thus moving the player.

+This is called `Client Prediction`, because it's the client predicting what the server update is going to look like in the future, once it processes the movement command.
+Instead of waiting for confirmation, the client immediately applies the update, and input lag disappears.

+Notice that, by doing this, we are lying to the player.
+When they move in a direction, they immediately see themselves forward, but that's not where they actually are; the server still needs to process that command.
+The higher the ping, the more we lie.
+This is a tradeoff.
+The game feels better to play with prediction on, but lie to players too much and they might notice.
+They may see shots that look like they should miss hit them, because they are not seeing their character where it actually is.

+### Implementation

+Our implementation, located in the `ClientPrediction` class, works like this:

+- We keep a list of movement commands that the player has submitted but the server has not yet applied.
+In code this is called `pendingPlayerInputs`.
+- On each frame, we start from the current position the server tells us we are, then apply each movement command from our list.
+This is the `simulatePlayerState` method.
+- Also on each frame, we remove from the `pendingPlayerInputs` list the commands that were applied by the server.
+This is the `removeServerAcknowledgedInputs` method.

+So how do we know which inputs were applied by the server?
+The client attaches a timestamp to every action they send.
+When the server sends a new update to a client, it attaches to it the last timestamp they processed from said client.
+The client can therefore consider all actions before that timestamp as applied.
+In reality, it doesn't need to be a timestamp.
+Any ID that's auto-incremented suffices.

+Note that, for this to be accurate, the client's movement code has to be _exactly the same_ as the one the backend uses, otherwise prediction will go wrong.
+Valve solves this by having shared movement code that both the client and the server use.
+We don't have that luxury, because our backend is in `Rust`, while the client is in `C#`.
+This means we have duplicated code; if the movement logic ever changes on the backend we have to update the client as well to match it.

+### Ghost

+To visualize client prediction in-game, we added what we call a player `ghost`.
+With client prediction on, the ghost is simply the player's character rendered without client prediction, that is, at the position the server says it is.
+Below are some examples of prediction at different ping values.

+### Assumptions

+One last important thing: even though it's called client prediction, the client isn't predicting anything.
+Predictions can go wrong, this can't; we are actively relying on the server always applying our commands.
+If, for some reason, that does not happen, the client gets desynced from the server.
+This is important.
+At some point we considered making the server only apply one movement command per tick, discarding the rest.
+Had we done that, client prediction would have broken, because the client would've had no way of knowing which updates were going to be applied and which ones weren't.

 ## Naive movement code (use latest update to set position)